Hyōgo at-large district

 The Hyogo at-large district (兵庫県選挙区, Hyōgo-ken senkyoku) is a constituency that represents Hyogo Prefecture in the House of Councillors in the Diet of Japan.
-It currently has five Councillors in the 242-member house, but this representation will increase to six by July 2019.
+It used to have five Councillors in the 242-member house, but this representation increased to six by July 2019.

 Outline

 The constituency represents the entire Hyogo Prefecture, which includes the urban centres of Kobe and the Hanshin region, as well as the rural areas to the north and west of the prefecture and Awaji Island.
 The district has 4,644,254 registered voters as of June 2016, the eighth-highest in the country.
 The Councillors currently representing Hyogo are: